KyeBuff/five-a-side/README.md

     teamTwoPlayers,
   ]);

 }
 ```

-Total tests: 112
-Major fails: 0
-Minor fails: 6

-Minor fail rate: 5.4%

 ###### Testing generateTeams

 Testing was conducted by firing the setTeams action in Redux dev tools, comparing the tolerance variable value to the desired/expected tolerance.

-I tested this function with 112 unique tests which consisted of all possible variations of player skill across all possible team sizes.
+I tested this function 121 times with unique tests which consisted of all possible variations of player skill across a total of 3-4 players.
 At least 10 tests were carried out per variation.
+Testing was also carried out across player number of 5-10, but not up to all possible variations.

 I separated any fails into major and minor fails: